pokeclicker/pokeclicker-wiki/data/Berries/Passho.md

 ### Possible Planting Formations {#planting}

+**Warning:** When a Passho berry is not surrounded by at least one other berry, there is a chance it may mutate to a [[Berries/Yache]].
+On obtaining your first Passho berry, plant a berry ([[Berries/Kasib]] is a good choice) around it to avoid it unintentionally mutating and then needing to reobtain it.
 You can fill your farm in the following way to obtain Passho Berries.
 Purple squares indicate where mutations can occur.

 **Base Formation**